Introduction

 Re-enrolment

-For Macao SAR permanent residents, re-enrolment is required in the following circumstances:
+For Macao SAR permanent residents, re-enrolment is required under the following circumstances:

 - Loss of Macao SAR Resident Identity Card;

-- Modification of personal data on the Macao SAR Resident Identity Card (e.g. name, date of birth, etc.);
+- Change of Macao SAR Resident Identity Card data (e.g. name, date of birth, etc.);

-- Successfully enrolled at the e-Channel Enrolment Offices in Hong Kong, but have not agreed on or authorised the transfer of data to the Hong Kong Immigration Department after renewal of identity card.
+- Persons who enrolled at the e-Channel Enrolment Offices in Hong Kong but have not completed the authorisation to transfer data to the Hong Kong Immigration Department after renewal of identity card.

-For Macao SAR non-permanent residents, re-enrolment is required in the following circumstances:
+For Macao SAR non-permanent residents, re-enrolment is required under the following circumstances:

-- Expiry of the enrolment validity specified on the enrolment notice;
+- The enrolment validity stated on the enrolment notice has expired.

-- Modification of information (e.g. personal data) provided during previous enrolment for e-Channel service;
+- Change of information (e.g. personal data) declared for the enrolment for e-Channel service.

-- Renewal of the Macao SAR Non-Permanent Resident Identity Card or the “Visit Permit for Residents of Macao SAR to Hong Kong SAR”;
+- Macao SAR Non-Permanent Resident Identity Card or the “Visit Permit for Residents of Macao SAR to Hong Kong SAR” has been replaced.

-- Macao SAR Permanent Resident Card is obtained.
+- Macao SAR Permanent Resident Card has been obtained.

 - Loss of Macao SAR Resident Identity Card;

-- Modification of personal data on the Macao SAR Resident Identity Card (e.g. name, date of birth, etc.);
+- Change of Macao SAR Resident Identity Card data (e.g. name, date of birth, etc.);

-- Successfully enrolled at the e-Channel Enrolment Offices in Hong Kong, but have not agreed on or authorised the transfer of data to the Hong Kong Immigration Department after renewal of identity card.
+- Persons who enrolled at the e-Channel Enrolment Offices in Hong Kong but have not completed the authorisation to transfer data to the Hong Kong Immigration Department after renewal of identity card.

 Cancellation of enrolment

-If Macao SAR residents who have successfully enrolled in using the Hong Kong e-Channel service would like to cancel the enrolment, they should lodge their application in person at the immigration control points in Hong Kong.
-For more information on the locations and office hours, please visit Hong Kong SAR Immigration Department’s website.
+If Macao SAR residents who have successfully enrolled for the Hong Kong e-Channel service would like to cancel the enrolment, they should lodge their application in person at the immigration control points in Hong Kong.
+For more information on the locations and office hours, please visit the website of the Hong Kong SAR Immigration Department.

 Mutual Use of QR Code between Hong Kong SAR and Macao SAR Clearance Service